 Ear mites in dogs may be removed with a cotton ball dipped in witch hazel and tea tree oil.
 Another ear mite remedy calls for half a cup of olive oil and one ounce of ground rosemary.
 Mix and let sit in warm place for three days.
 Shake daily.
 Strain and add 400 IU of Vitamin E. Put half a dropper full in each ear and massage gently for a few minutes.
 Then let the dog shake its head.
 Repeat every week to kill any mites that have hatched.

 Fleas, ticks, and mites hate garlic.
 Sprinkle on pet's back and rub into fur.
-If this doesn't work, try Diatomaceous Earth which kills fleas.
-Do not breath in dust or get it near pets face.
-It is not good for the lungs!
+If this doesn't work, try diatomaceous earth which kills fleas.
+Do not breath in dust or get it near pets face since diatomacreous earth can damage lung tissue when inhaled.
 Fresh or dried pennyroyal may be sprinkled in pet's bed to deter fleas.
 (Pennyroyal essential oil is too strong to be used around pets and is not recommended).
 Cedar chips and cedar essential oils are also known to repel fleas.
 Be careful with cats, though.
 Phenols in essential oils can harm them.
 Read more about flea treatments at Wikipedia.